Skip to content

 Common mistakes

-Trusting a static rate for a market order - crypto can move 5% in an hour during a news event.
+Trusting an hourly rate for a market order - crypto can move 5% in an hour during a news event, so confirm on your exchange first.
 Confusing market cap with circulating supply (this tool only does price-per-unit math; market-cap calculations need a separate supply lookup).
 Forgetting that on-chain fees come out of your transfer - the 'amount sent' is the amount before fees, not what lands at the destination.

 FAQ